In tornado-ravaged Selma, prayers of thanks

 A bust of the Rev. Martin Luther King Jr. sits outside the church.
 As the nation marks King’s birthday, Strong said King’s message resonates through the disaster recovery.

-Church members shared stories of close calls — one man emerging unscathed from a demolished building and another who moved from a building shortly before the ceiling collapsed at the same spot where he was sitting.
+Church members shared stories of close calls — one man emerging unscathed from a demolished building and another who moved from a building shortly before the ceiling collapsed.

-Congregation member Lynn Reeves swayed to the modern gospel music beneath the church’s stained glass windows had a similar feeling of gratitude.
+Congregation member Lynn Reeves, who swayed to the modern gospel music beneath the church’s stained glass windows, had a similar feeling of gratitude.
 With the destruction through the city, it’s amazing no one was killed, she said.

-Reeves sheltered in the bathroom on the auto parts store where she works as the tornado passed.
+During the storm, Reeves sheltered in the bathroom of the auto parts store where she works.
 She said her coworker was in the store’s delivery truck when the twister dropped part of a roof on top of him, but he was not seriously hurt.

 “It’s a blessing.
 By the grace of God, it’s a blessing … because it could have been worse,” Reeves said.